Broseph9972/USBHUB/README.md

 ## Assembly -
 Solder usb connectors, Capacitors, and the usb splitter chip.
 It's all SMD so reflow soldering is recommended.
 It should just work out of the box.
+When Printing a case, pause at layer ~64 (for 0.2mm layer height) and put the pcb in. then let it finish printing. make sure to only allow supports from the outside in your slicer.

 ## Why?
 i did this project to learn pcb design, and i genuinely learned so much from this project alone.